33 Things You Always Believed That Aren’t True

 Myth: Every living thing dies.

 Reality: While yes, most living things do die eventually, there is one species of jellyfish that doesn’t technically perish.
-Known as the Turritopsis dohrnii, this essentially immortal sea creature revert, so to speak, back into a juvenile state after adulthood, so it can live out yet another life alongside its offspring.
-And for more fascinating facts about the seven seas, don’t miss the 30 Facts About the World’s Oceans That Will Blow Your Mind.
+Known as the Turritopsis dohrnii, this essentially immortal sea creature reverts, so to speak, back into a juvenile state after adulthood, so it can live out yet another life alongside its offspring.

 Myth: President Richard Nixon was successfully impeached.

 Reality: He probably would have been, but it never came to that.
-Official impeachment proceedings against Richard Nixon began on February 6, 1974, but the 37th President resigned on August 9, 1974, before anyone could ever successfully remove him from office.
-And if you love American history, then check out the 30 Craziest Things U.S. Presidents Have Done.
+Official impeachment proceedings against Richard Nixon began on February 6, 1974, but the 37th President resigned on August 9 before anyone could ever successfully force him out of office.

 Myth: Lightning never strikes the same place twice.